solana-labs/solana/docs/src/implemented-proposals/tower-bft.md

 The Solana cluster generates a source of time via a Verifiable Delay Function we are calling [Proof of History](../cluster/synchronization.md).

-Proof of History is used to create a deterministic round robin schedule for all the active leaders.
-At any given time only 1 leader, which can be computed from the ledger itself, can propose a fork.
+The unit of time is called a "slot".
+Each slot has a designated leader that can produce a block `B`.
+The `slot` of block `B` is designated `slot(B)`.
+A leader does not necessarily need to generate a block for its slot, in which case there may not be blocks for some slots.

 For more details, see [fork generation](../cluster/fork-generation.md) and [leader rotation](../cluster/leader-rotation.md).

+## Votes

+Validators communicate which fork they think is the heaviest through votes.
+Each vote `v` is signed by the validator that produces it, and is of the form `(i, B)`, where `i` is the public key of the validator producing the vote and `B` is a hash identifying the block being voted for.

 ## Lockouts

+Making votes on a particular fork incurs a lockout on that particular fork.
+A lockout is a designated period of time, measured in slots, within which a validator cannot vote on another fork.
 The purpose of the lockout is to force a validator to commit opportunity cost to a specific fork.
 Lockouts are measured in slots, and therefore represent a real-time forced delay that a validator needs to wait before breaking the commitment to a fork.

 Validators that violate the lockouts and vote for a diverging fork within the lockout should be punished.
 The proposed punishment is to slash the validator stake if a concurrent vote within a lockout for a non-descendant fork can be proven to the cluster.